marmelab/poster-shop/notes.md

 To solve this we have to set basePath property manually

 - Body margin has to be set to 0.
 Not found in the documentation...
+- ShowBase : if you don't use ShowView you'll have to take care of loading record lifecycle. ie: check if record exists